Singaporean’s Guide to Travel during Golden Week in Japan

 What is Golden Week in Japan?

 First and foremost, the most important question is, what is Golden Week?
 Golden Week is one of the most exciting times of the year in Japan!
-It’s a collection of four national holidays within seven days, and when you combine that with well-placed weekends, you get one of the busiest holiday seasons in the country besides New Year and Obon week.
+It’s a collection of four national holidays within seven days, and when you combine that with well-placed weekends, you get one of the busiest holiday seasons in the country, second only to the New Year and Obon week.

 When does Golden Week in Japan Take Place?

-Golden Week is from the end of April and beginning of May.
+Golden Week is from the end of April to the beginning of May.
 During this time, the following national holidays are observed:

 29th April: Showa Day